Warwolf was a mighty siege engine that was built on the orders of the English monarch in the early 14th century.

 Even as the siege engine was being built, the defenders of the castle saw the mighty structure and decided to surrender.
 However, Edward refused to accept their truce offer.
 He famously asked them to return to the castle so that he could still test the Warwolf.

 Stones weighing up to 300 pounds were then hurled against the walls and gatehouse of the castle.
-The gatehouse was completely demolished and the stones were thrown from Warwolf also destroyed the curtain walls where they hit.
+The gatehouse was completely demolished and the stones thrown by Warwolf also destroyed the curtain walls where they hit.

 Despite being a weapon of extraordinary size and power, there are very few mentions of the Warwolf in history.
 The existing mentions of the mighty siege engine come directly from the historical documents of King Edward’s court.